jsiegenthaler/homebridge-samsungtvht/README.md

 # homebridge-samsunghttv

-`homebridge-samsunghttv` is a Homebridge plugin allowing you to control your Samsung TV and Home Theater with Apple HomeKit using the Home app and the Apple TV Remote in the Control Center.
+`homebridge-samsunghttv` is a Homebridge plugin allowing you to control your Samsung D-series TV and Home Theater with Apple HomeKit using the Home app and the Apple TV Remote in the Control Center.

 This plugin displays your Samsung devie as a TV or Audio Receiver Accessory with Power, Input & Remote Control capabilities in your iOS device (iPhone, iPad, iMac, etc.).